Robinyo/restful-api-design-guidelines/readme.md

 ## Canonical Data Models
 There is a very good discussion of canonical data models and service design in the Eben Hewitt's [Java SOA Cookbook](http://shop.oreilly.com/product/9780596520731.do).
-[Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/) also includes a discussion of canonical data models.
+The [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/) book, also includes a discussion of canonical data models.

 Guidelines:
 * Define schemas local to services that reuse a separate layer of schemas, defined independently of services, at the enterprise level.